 Cutaneous injuries, traumatic lesions, or abnormalities of the head or body

 Distribution of hypostasis indicating that the child was in a different position from that stated

 In addition to bruising, the following may be observed:

 Scalds or burns, including those caused by cigarettes

 See Presentation for more detail.

-If the infant is seen after an apparent life-threatening event (ALTE), workup includes the following:
+If the infant is seen after a brief resolved unexplained events (BRUE), workup includes the following: